MolBIFFM/diana/README.md

 Proteins may be associated with multiple types of post-translational modification each captured at multiple different relative times of measurement.

 Analyses enable consideration of multiple different types of post-translational modification measured at the same time while separating different times.

-For example, enrichment analysis may consider a subset of proteins determined on the basis of measurements for two different types of post-translational modification but treat each time of measurement separately.
-Analogously, different options may be specified for different types of post-translational modification but not different times of measurement.
+For example, enrichment analysis may consider a subset of proteins determined on the basis of measurements for two different types of post-translational modification but treat each time of measurement separately where relative thresholds for measurements refer to distributions for a particular type of post-translational modification and time of measurement.

 Several options for workflow customization invoke the nested representation of post-translational modification mass spectrometry data implemented by DIANA and